aabayomi/keepaway/README.md

 ### Converged policy
 [![HAMQ-INT on RoboCup Keepaway (converged policy)](gifs/keepaway_converged.gif)](https://www.youtube.com/watch?v=ob249J8Kxi0 "converged policy")

-## Full Hive Mind Learning

-Full-hive-mind learning extends the original work of Stone and et. al.
-In a scenario where A at t1 passes to B, B at t2 passes to A, A at t3 passes to C, C at t4 passes to B and B at t5 recievs the ball, the original single agent learning or hive mind learning have only 2 updates: t1-t3 for A and it2-t5 for B; the new full-hive-mind algorithm has 4 updates: t1-t2 for B, t2-t3 for A, t3-t4 for C and t4-t5 for B. Weights as well as traces are shared for this purpose.
-Global optimality can be ensured given fixed opponents.

 ## Usages

 - Train a group of keepaway players using a linear SARSA algorithm: ```./train.sh [-h HIVE_MODE] [-g GAMMA] [-l] [-f] [-m] [-s]```